Samsawesome/ACS_Independent_Project/Track_B/report.md

 4. **Predictable Performance**: Hardware eliminates software's heavy tail latency
 5. **Efficiency**: Despite 100 MHz clock (vs 3.9 GHz CPU), hardware achieves 89.9x speedup

-### 6. Limitations and Context
+### 6. Limitations and Difficulties

-1. **Test Scale**: Hardware simulation processed 70 commands vs Software's 21,000 samples
+1. **Test Scale**: Hardware simulation processed 70 commands while the software processed 21,000 commands
-2. **Frequency Difference**: Hardware runs at 100 MHz vs CPU at 3.9 GHz
+2. **OS Difficulties**: There is no simple accurate way to precisely measure the amount of time Windows spends in the block layer, so an estimate had to be used
-3. **Workload Characteristics**: Both tests used mixed read/write operations
+3. **Workload Characteristics**: Both tests used mixed read/write operations, but they were the same commands repeated over and over
-4. **Platform Differences**: Hardware simulation vs real Windows storage stack
+4. **Background Processes**: Windows background process meant that the software's reads and writes may have not been prioritized, and context switched could have inflated the software latencies

 ### 7. Conclusion